dcinadr/curse-monterey/README.md

   - All connected clients representing a user with membership to a chat room should receive chat messages for that room
   - Messages do not need to be persisted

-### Design
+### Code Organization

-The provided project has the following folders where the majority of work is expected to be done:
+The majority of work is expected to be done in the typical Web API folders:
-- Contracts
+- Contracts - Contracts for API/Websocket interfaces
-- Controllers
+- Controllers - API Interface/Service Behavior
-- Models
+- Models - Data Access/Representation

-Additional folders/subfolders can be created to better organize the code however you see fit.
-Changes to the provided files outside of those folders should not be needed, but you are free to make any changes you want to that code as well.
+Additional or different folders/subfolders can be created to better organize the code however you see fit.

+Changes to the provided files other than ```Models/WebSocketConnection.cs``` should not be needed, but you are free to make any changes you want to that code.

 ## Bonus, Not Required
 - Authentication